Gundogan to renew contract talks with Manchester City

 While City made history domestically, Guardiola has acknowledged his time at the club will be judged by European success.

-And his side fell short again in their bid for a Champions League crown as they were knocked out by Premier League rivals Tottenham in stunning fashion.
+And his side fell short again in its bid for a Champions League crown as it was knocked out by Premier League rival Tottenham in stunning fashion.

 "The exit in Europe was extremely bitter," Gundogan said of the quarter-final defeat.
 "But it would be wrong to mourn the Champions League after our domestic success.